List of Marvel Comics characters: E: Elsie-Dee

 Elsie-Dee is a character appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an ally of Wolverine.
 The character first appeared in Wolverine vol. 2 #37 in an inanimate state suspended in a tank of gelatin.
 Elsie-Dee is a sentient android.
 Her name is a pun on LCD, indicating her artificial origins.

 Elsie-Dee was created along with her counterpart Albert (a robot double of Wolverine) by Donald Pierce.
 These androids were designed to kill Wolverine.
 The Wolverine double was to act as the bait and Elsie-Dee (who outwardly appears to be a 5-year-old girl) was supposed to trap Wolverine in a burning building where she would detonate with sufficient force to kill him.

 The plan fails because one of Pierce's henchmen, Bonebreaker, accidentally gives Elsie-Dee the maximum artificial intelligence one of Pierce's automatons was capable of, instead of the intended intellect of a 5-year-old.
 As a result, Elsie-Dee eventually finds a way to defuse her detonation sequence.
 She also enhances the primitive intelligence of her counterpart, giving him intelligence beyond even hers.
 They meet and battle Wolverine in the skies over New York.
 She and her counterpart decide that he was a noble person and did not deserve to die and consequently abandon their mission.

-At one point Elsie-Dee is responsible for the resurrection of Sabretooth.
-The murderous mutant had been left for dead in the sewers and her casual misstep forced his neck back into place, allowing his healing factor to finish the job.
-The two robots risk their existences several times for each other and for Wolverine.
-At some point they travel in time and have several adventures, eventually gaining an AI stealth bomber and the companionship of the 'Hunter in Darkness'.
-Hunter is a wolf-like creature whom Wolverine twice rescues from confinement, which Elsie-Dee dubs "Puppy".
-The trio help stop the murderous Adversary hundreds of years ago in the wilds of North America.
-Albert gains a leadership role with local Indians.
-They live there for some time and 'Puppy' leaves his new friends to go live with his own kind.